Azure/bicep-registry-modules/avm/res/sql/server/key/README.md

 | [`serverKeyType`](#parameter-serverkeytype) | string | The encryption protector type like "ServiceManaged", "AzureKeyVault". |
 | [`uri`](#parameter-uri) | string | The URI of the key.
 If the ServerKeyType is AzureKeyVault, then either the URI or the keyVaultName/keyName combination is required. |

+### Parameter: `serverName`

+The name of the parent SQL server.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `name`

 The name of the key.
 Must follow the [<keyVaultName>_<keyName>_<keyVersion>] pattern.

 - Required: No
 - Type: string

 ### Parameter: `serverKeyType`

 The encryption protector type like "ServiceManaged", "AzureKeyVault".

 - Required: No
 - Type: string
 - Default: `'ServiceManaged'`